A0BFD677-EDBD-6E95-138DB804C2CA431E

 Most students at Hamilton take four courses per semester.
 You need 32 courses to graduate.

-There are currently 15 courses that are either required by medical schools or recommended for MCAT preparation.
-So, pre-med courses will comprise nearly one half of your undergraduate education.
+Currently, 15 courses are either required by medical schools or recommended for MCAT preparation.
+So, pre-med courses will comprise nearly one-half of your undergraduate education.

-Hamilton’s liberal arts focus, coupled with its open curriculum, offers you an incredible opportunity to explore subjects outside of the sciences that you may be interested in.
+Hamilton’s liberal arts focus, and its open curriculum offer an incredible opportunity to explore subjects outside the sciences you may be interested in.

-It is very likely that you will have to modify your schedule to take into account a course being offered only in the fall or spring; not getting into a class due to a bad registration time; or changing your mind about what major you wish to pursue.
+It is very likely that you will have to modify your schedule to accommodate a course being offered only in the fall or spring, not getting into a class due to a bad registration time, or changing your mind about what major you wish to pursue.

 Contact